Complete Guide to Renting a Car in Costa Rica

 4×4 SUVs:

 Costa Rica’s more rugged terrain may call for a 4×4.
-If you’re planning to drive to the beaches of the Nicoya Peninsula or explore the cloud forests of Monteverde, a 4×4 is the best choice.
-These vehicles can handle bumpy dirt roads and wet conditions with ease, especially if you’re travelling during the rainy season.
+If you’re planning to drive to the beaches of the Nicoya Peninsula, and some in Guanacaste, or explore the cloud forests of Monteverde, a 4×4 is the best choice.
+These vehicles are designed to handle bumpy dirt roads and wet conditions, especially if you’re travelling during the rainy season.

 Luxury Cars & Convertibles: